pratyush-usc-mba/Proactive-Procurement-Copilot-Enterprise-Multi-Agent-System-/README.md

 5. The workflow will now execute step-by-step.
 You can click on each node to see the input and output data.
 6. Within a minute, you should receive an email with the final procurement report.

+# Product Management Artifacts for the Proactive Procurement Copilot

+This document contains the strategic product artifacts that guided the development of the Proactive Procurement Copilot prototype.

+---

+## 1. Product One-Pager

+A one-pager is a concise, executive-level summary designed to secure buy-in and align stakeholders.

+### Product One-Pager: Proactive Procurement Copilot

+**Problem:**
+Enterprise procurement is a bottleneck.
+It is a slow, manual, and opaque process bogged down by repetitive research, complex compliance checks, and lengthy negotiations.
+This leads to extended cycle times, higher operational costs, and increased risk of non-compliance.

+**Solution:**
+The Proactive Procurement Copilot is an intelligent, agentic system that transforms procurement from a reactive, manual function into a proactive, automated one.
+It employs a "crew" of specialized AI agents that collaborate to manage the end-to-end procurement workflow.
+A user simply delegates a high-level goal (e.g., *"Source a new cloud data warehouse provider"*), and the AI crew autonomously handles the research and initial vetting.

+**Target Audience:**
+Procurement officers, legal and compliance teams, and finance departments in mid-to-large enterprises.

+**Key Features (Multi-Agent Crew):**
+- **Researcher Agent:** Scans internal databases and the public web to identify potential vendors.
+- **Compliance Agent:** Vets vendors against internal policies via AI-driven analysis.
+- **Summarizer Agent:** Generates concise vendor briefs and comparison matrices for human review.

+**Business Impact:**
+- **Reduce Cycle Times:** Projecting a 50% reduction in the time from request to contract.
+- **Lower Operational Costs:** Automating up to 70% of manual research and vetting tasks.
+- **Improve Compliance:** Ensuring 100% of vendors are checked against compliance protocols automatically.

+---

+## 2. Product Requirements Document (PRD) Snippet

+The PRD is the single source of truth that details the product's purpose, features, and functionality for the development team.

+### PRD: Proactive Procurement Copilot V1

+#### 1. User Personas

+- **Patricia, the Procurement Officer**
+  Overwhelmed with manual research tasks.
+Needs to find and vet vendors quickly to meet business deadlines.
+Values speed, accuracy, and compliance.

+- **Leo, the Legal Counsel**
+  Responsible for mitigating risk.
+Needs to ensure all new vendors meet strict compliance standards.
+Values thoroughness and auditability.

+#### 2. User Stories & Functional Requirements (MVP)

+**Epic: Autonomous Vendor Sourcing**

+- **PP-01 (Patricia):** As Patricia, I want to submit a natural language request for a new product or service so that I can initiate the sourcing process without filling out complex forms.
+- **PP-02 (System):** As the Researcher Agent, upon receiving a sourcing request, I need to execute searches against our internal vendor database (Google Sheet) and a public web search API to identify potential suppliers.
+- **PP-03 (System):** As the Compliance Agent, given a list of potential suppliers, I need to use an LLM to analyze their descriptions and determine if they meet a specified compliance rule (e.g., *"SOC 2 compliant"*).
+- **PP-04 (System):** As the Summarizer Agent, given the outputs from the previous agents, I need to generate a single-page summary document that lists the vendors, their key offerings, and their compliance status.
+- **PP-05 (Patricia):** As Patricia, I want to receive the summary document in my email within minutes of my initial request, so I can review the AI-generated findings.

+#### 3. Success Metrics

+- **Primary:** *Time-to-Source* (Time from request to delivery of summary document). **Target:** < 5 minutes.
+- **Secondary:** *Human Effort Reduction* (Projected percentage of manual research time saved). **Target:** 70%.

+---

 ## Product Management Artifacts

 This project was guided by standard product management practices to ensure it solves a real-world problem effectively.
 The key documents, including the **Product One-Pager** and **Product Requirements Document (PRD)**, can be found in the `PRODUCT_ARTIFACTS.md` file in this repository.